getesper/invisi3d/README.md

 This repository contains the code to train the depth completion network, generate 3D scenes, and run the scene geometry evaluation benchmark

-Abstract: *3D scene generation has quickly become a challenging new research direction, fueled by consistent improvements of 2D generative diffusion models.
-Most prior work in this area generates scenes by iteratively stitching newly generated frames with existing geometry.
-These works often depend on pre-trained monocular depth estimators to lift the generated images into 3D, fusing them with the existing scene representation.
-These approaches are then often evaluated via a text metric, measuring the similarity between the generated images and a given text prompt.
-In this work, we make two fundamental contributions to the field of 3D scene generation.
-First, we note that lifting images to 3D with a monocular depth estimation model is suboptimal as it ignores the geometry of the existing scene.
-We thus introduce a novel depth completion model, trained via teacher distillation and self-training to learn the 3D fusion process, resulting in improved geometric coherence of the scene.
-Second, we introduce a new benchmarking scheme for scene generation methods that is based on ground truth geometry, and thus measures the quality of the structure of the scene.*
+Overview: We present two key advancements in 3D scene generation, a field rapidly evolving due to progress in 2D diffusion models.
+First, we identify and rectify the limitations of monocular depth estimation for 3D lifting, by introducing a depth completion model that integrates existing scene geometry through teacher distillation and self-training, resulting in superior geometric consistency.
+Second, we establish a geometry-centric benchmarking scheme, replacing text-based evaluations, to directly quantify the structural fidelity of generated 3D scenes.

 ## Release Roadmap
 - [x] Inference